-Employees are required to take all reasonable care to ensure their own safety and that of other persons.
-They are also required to comply with all instruction and directions established to provide a safe and healthy workplace.
+All workers are required to take reasonable care for their own health and safety, and that of any other person that may be affected by their work activities.
+Workers are required to comply with all instructions and directions established to provide a healthy and safe working environment.